graphql-python/graphql-core/README.md

   and future development to members of the GraphQL-Python community.

   The current version 2 of Graphene is using Graphql-core as core library for much of the heavy lifting.
-Note that it is not compatible with GraphQL-core-next.
+Note that Graphene 2 is not compatible with GraphQL-core-next.
-  The  new version 3 of Graphene however is planned to use GraphQL-core-next instead of GraphQL-core, and GraphQL-core-next will probably be renamed to Graphql-core 3.
+  The  new version 3 of Graphene however is planned to use GraphQL-core-next instead of GraphQL-core, and GraphQL-core-next will be renamed to Graphql-core 3.

 * [Ariadne](https://github.com/mirumee/ariadne) is a Python library for implementing GraphQL servers using schema-first approach created by Mirumee Software.